 Customizing Your Flavors

 You can use this same recipe using your frozen strawberries or other berries such as blueberries, blackberries, raspberries, or get creative and try a mixed-berry blend.
 If you have access to fresh herbs, experiment by adding fresh mint or lavender to the recipe.
 Or, kick it up a notch and see what happens when you add a dash of cayenne pepper to the mix.
-You can even add spinach or another green, like kale, for added nutrition.
+You can even add spinach or another green, like kale.
 If it tastes good in a smoothie, it'll taste good in your popsicles.

 For creamier popsicles, try replacing some, or all, of the milk with vanilla yogurt.
 If you're watching your weight, get fat-free or low-fat yogurt.
 You might also want to experiment with Greek yogurt which is especially creamy.
 This is a good basic recipe with lots of legroom to make it your own personalized treat.
 Play around until you come up with your own customized gourmet blend that you can't get anywhere else.
 Just be sure to take detailed notes as you go along so you can recreate it later on if it turns out well.

 As long as you have a freezer and an ice cube tray you can jazz up your iced tea or lemonade mixture.
 Simply pour your strawberry popsicle mix into one or more ice cube trays.
 When hard, add the popsicle cubes to your pitcher of iced tea or lemonade.

 The cubes look really fancy; also, as they melt, instead of watering down the drink, the addition of strawberry enhances the flavor.
 These pint-sized popsicles are fun to enjoy any day, are especially festive for parties, and make for a great conversation piece.